RuairiD/perudo/README.md

 ### Why is it slow?
 I've added in `sleep` calls to make the game easier to follow and prevent silly amounts of text dumping.
 You can toggle this in `config.py`.

-### What still needs to be done?
-  - The AI is still pretty dumb.
-At the moment, bots estimate the number of dice in play based on their own number of dice.
-I've done this since humans forget how many dice everyone has lost, so it seems sensible to make bots do something similar.
-However, this means they do some dumb stuff, like make bets of 3 on the last round.

 ### I don't know how to play Perudo.
 [Check it out.](http://www.perudo.com/perudo-rules.html)